-We have audited the compliance of Akron Metropolitan Housing Authority, Summit County, Ohio (the Authority) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the Authority's major federal programs for the year ended June 30, 2011.
+We have audited the compliance of the Akron Metropolitan Housing Authority, Summit County, Ohio's (the Authority) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the Authority's federal programs for the year ended June 30, 2012.
 The summary of auditor's results section of the accompanying schedule of findings identifies the Authority's major federal programs.
 The Authority's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
 Our responsibility is to opine on the Authority's compliance based on our audit.